Therapist

 Must I be completely undressed?

-Most massage and bodywork table treatments are traditionally performed with the client unclothed; however, you may decide to disrobe to your own
+Most massage and bodywork table treatments are traditionally performed with the client unclothed and draped; however, you may decide

-comfort level.
+to disrobe to your own comfort level.
 You will be properly draped at all times.

 Will the practitioner be present when I disrobe?